TAKT-R-D/design-pattern/architecture/cross-cutting/zero-trust.md

 # 🧩 Zero Trust Architecture

-## ✅ このスタイルの概要

-**「誰も信頼しない」を前提に、すべての通信を検証し続けるセキュリティアーキテクチャ。
-境界型防御の限界を超えるための現代的なモデル。**

-## ✅ 解決しようとした問題

-- 境界防御（Firewall）前提のセキュリティの限界
-- クラウド・SaaS・リモートワークによる“境界の消失”
-- 内部侵害（内部犯行・資格情報漏洩）の増加
-- ネットワーク内に入られた瞬間の無制限アクセス

-## ✅ 基本思想・ルール

-- “Never trust, always verify”
-- ID ベースのアクセス制御（IAM による厳密な認証・認可）
-- マイクロセグメンテーション（きめ細かい境界）
-- デバイス検証・コンテキスト認証
-- 通信の暗号化（mTLS）
-- ポリシーの継続的適用・監査

-## ✅ 得意なアプリケーション

-- クラウド／マルチクラウド環境
-- リモートワーク前提の組織
-- セキュリティ要件が厳しい領域（金融・行政）
-- Service Mesh + mTLS を活かしたマイクロサービス

-## ❌ 不向きなケース

-- オンプレのみの単純ネットワーク
-- IAM が未整備で認証基盤を作る余力がない組織

-## ✅ 歴史

-- Google BeyondCorp によりモデル化
-- ゼロトラストの概念がフレームワークとして標準化（NIST 等）

-## ✅ 関連スタイル

-- Service Mesh：mTLS・ポリシー管理と相性が良い
-- DevOps / SRE：セキュリティ自動化の側面
-- Identity & Access Management：中心的基盤

-## ✅ まとめ

-Zero Trust は
-**“ネットワークを信頼しない”という前提に立つ現代セキュリティの標準形**
-であり、
-アプリ・ネットワーク・デバイスの全層にまたがって構築される。
+## ✅ Overview

+**Security architecture that assumes "Trust No One" and continuously verifies all communications.
+A modern model to overcome the limitations of perimeter defense.**

+## ✅ Problems Addressed

+- Limitations of security based on perimeter defense (Firewall).
+- "Disappearance of perimeter" due to Cloud / SaaS / Remote Work.
+- Increase in internal breaches (Insider threats / Credential leaks).
+- Unlimited access once inside the network.

+## ✅ Basic Philosophy & Rules

+- "Never trust, always verify"
+- ID-based access control (Strict authentication/authorization by IAM).
+- Micro-segmentation (Fine-grained boundaries).
+- Device verification / Context authentication.
+- Communication encryption (mTLS).
+- Continuous application and audit of policies.

+## ✅ Suitable Applications

+- Cloud / Multi-cloud environments.
+- Organizations assuming remote work.
+- Areas with strict security requirements (Finance / Government).
+- Microservices utilizing Service Mesh + mTLS.

+## ❌ Unsuitable Cases

+- Simple on-premise only networks.
+- Organizations where IAM is undeveloped and cannot afford to build authentication infrastructure.

+## ✅ History

+- Modeled by Google BeyondCorp.
+- Concept of Zero Trust standardized as framework (NIST etc.).

+## ✅ Related Styles

+- Service Mesh: Good compatibility with mTLS / Policy management.
+- DevOps / SRE: Aspect of security automation.
+- Identity & Access Management: Central infrastructure.

+## ✅ Summary

+Zero Trust is the **standard form of modern security standing on the premise of 'Do not trust the network'**, and is built across all layers of App, Network, and Device.